alan-turing-institute/trustworthy-assurance/includes/full-report.md

 >
 > “Digitisation of mental health services may further the idea that mental health is an individual’s issue and responsibility, rather than addressing the collective mental health and structural causal issues around wellbeing.”

 Continued work is needed in order to understand if and how duty of care can be translated into a fully specified goal for a university mental health team and how this goal can inform specific actions during the procurement of digital mental health technologies.
 A participatory approach, considering the views of all impacted stakeholders, will be essential to clarifying the nature and scope of this responsibility.
+Furthermore, the processes of active anticipatory reflection outlined by the trustworthy assurance methodology may help university stakeholders to specify the goal of duty of care, incorporating ethical goals.

 | Conclusions and Recommendations |
 |---------------------------------|